It Takes Two (or More): Oregon’s Multiple Jobholders in 2018August 27, 2019

 Changes in Latitudes, Changes in Multiple-Jobholding Rates

-Northern states generally have higher rates than southern states, as shown in the map.
-South Dakota had the highest multiple jobholding rate at 8.5 percent in 2017, followed by Iowa at 8.1 percent.
-Florida had the lowest multiple jobholding rate at 3.5 percent.
+Northern states generally have higher multiple jobholding rates than southern states, as shown in the map.
+South Dakota had the highest multiple jobholding rate at 8.2 percent in 2018, followed by Montana at 7.9 percent.
+New Mexico had the lowest multiple jobholding rate at 3.6 percent.

-Multiple jobholding among Oregon’s neighboring states ranged from a high of 6.6 percent in Idaho, to 5.2 percent in Washington, to just 4.2 percent in California and 4.0 percent in Nevada.
+Multiple jobholding among Oregon’s neighboring states ranged from a high of 5.8 percent in Idaho, to 5.3 percent in Washington, to just 4.2 percent in Nevada, and 3.8 percent in California.